Yes, this was the Royal Caribbean Cruise to Nowhere ship that had a suspected Covid-19 case on board.

 Royal Caribbean has nine specialty restaurants ranging from affordable to hella fancy.
 Here are our top three!

-Jamie’s Italian: We had one of our best nights was stuffing ourselves here.
+Jamie’s Italian: We had one of our best nights stuffing ourselves here.
 They have an à la carte buffet you won’t find at any other outlet on land.

 For ~S$53, you get to choose anything off their menu.
 Peter, our helpful waiter, told us to pick one from each category.
 So we got the famous meat plank to share along with one appetiser, pasta, main and dessert each.